International Istanbul Film Festival: History

 The Istanbul International Film Festival was first organized in 1982, within the frame of the International Istanbul Festival as a "Film Week" consisting of six films.
 The theme of the films participating in the Festival was limited to "Arts and Cinema", to keep the event within the context of the International Istanbul Festival.
 In 1983 the event was realized under the title of "Istanbul Filmdays", taking place throughout the Festival within a span of a month.

 Beginning from 1984, the event gained an identity as a separate activity; it was shifted to the month of April.
 In 1985, two competitive sections, one being national and the other international, were included in the festival program.
 From 1987 on, "Cinema Honorary Awards" began to be presented.

 In the following years, The Istanbul International Filmdays firmly established its position and took its place among the major film festivals of the world with the large number of films shown and the quality and versatility of its program.

 At the beginning of 1989 the event was recognized as "a competitive specialized festival" by International Federation of Film Producers Associations (FIAPF) and was accredited.
 Parallel to this development, "Istanbul Filmdays" was renamed as "Istanbul International Film Festival".

 Beginning from 1996, "Lifetime Achievement Awards" along with "Cinema Honorary Awards" began to be presented to international cineastes, actors and actresses.

 In 2006, celebrating its 25th year, the festival created a meeting platform for Turkish and European film professionals under the title "Meetings on the Bridge", aiming to bring European film institutions with Turkish directors and producers to discuss funding possibilities.

-Also in 2006, Azize Tan, the then Assistant Director of the festival replaced Hülya Uçansu as director.
+Also in 2006, Azize Tan, the then assistant director of the festival replaced Hülya Uçansu as director.

 In 2007, the Council of Europe, in collaboration with Eurimages, started to present the Film Award of the Council of Europe (FACE) to a film selected from the entries in the Human Rights and Cinema section of the festival.
 The Council of Europe and later Eurimages support for this award was discontinued in 2020.

 With its 28th edition in 2009, the festival began to give its Golden Tulip Award also as a result of its National Competition.

+The festival dropped the "international" from its title in 2011.

-Azize Tan was replaced by the Assistant Director of the festival, Kerem Ayan, in 2015.
+Azize Tan was replaced by the assistant director of the festival, Kerem Ayan, in 2015.
+In 2016, the festival changed the theme of the international competition to "new perspectives in cinema."

 Since the beginning of the Festival, a total of 2,065,000 spectators have attended the screenings of 2,330 films from 72 different countries (2005 figures).
 The festival boasted an audience of 170,000 in 2007, breaking its own record.